 3. Change the countdown timer’s font and text size

-Houdini MC gives you the ability to change the font and the size of the countdown timer.
-Fist, use the <Header’s Bar Font> section on <Settings->Customize Theme (1/2)> menu and either select one of the listed fonts or press the <+> button to upload a custom one.
+Houdini MC allows you to change the font and the size of the countdown timer.
+First, use the <Header’s Bar Font> section on the <Settings->Customize Theme (1/2)> menu and either select one of the listed fonts or press the <+> button to upload a custom one.
 Houdini MC supports .ttf and .otf font files.
 There is no need to install these fonts on Windows.
-Similarly, use the <Header’s Bar Text Size> scroll bar to set the size of the font.
+Similarly, use the <Header’s Bar Text Size> scroll bar to set the font size.

 The new theme uses the Agrelot.ttf font (size =60).
 Please select this file.